As such, deckbuilding fans have a vast selection of new titles to pick from, with more and more releasing each week.

 Best described as a ‘swine-based dungeon crawler roguelike,’ Card Hog manages to stand out in a couple of different ways.

-For one, the cards on-screen double as the actual map your character is traversing; second, dungeons are jam-packed with enemies, traps, weapons, and loot to hoard.
+For one, the cards double as the actual map your character is traversing; second, dungeons are jam-packed with enemies, traps, weapons, and loot.

 If you’ve grown tired of the same old deckbuilders, Card Hog is a great alternative that will change how you view the genre.

-Another underrated indie gem that will appeal to deck building fans is Dicey Dungeons, which acts plays like a deck builder despite presenting itself as a dice game.
+Another indie gem that will appeal to deckbuilding fans is Dicey Dungeons, a cross between classic deckbuilding and dice-rolling gameplay.

 The story is presented as a game show of sorts in which the player character is trying to make it to the end to have their biggest wish granted.

-There are a variety of characters to play as, each taking on a different persona and class with unique passives based on their natural skills, personality, and motives.
+There are multiple classes to play as, each with a different persona and unique passives tied to their skills, personality, and motives.

 Platforms: Windows, iOS, Android

 There’s a good reason why Blizzard’s card battler remains one of the most popular deckbuilding games on the market.

-Blizzard has always focused on making Hearthstone appealing to a broad demographic of players, even those who typically don’t play card games.
+Blizzard has always focused on making Hearthstone appeal to a broad demographic of players, even those who typically don’t play card games.